-- Multi-use Recreation Path 3.0m wide off-road routes along arterial roads that accommodate cyclists, pedestrians and in-line skaters.
-This is consistent with the City's Class I Pathway (Multi-Use Path) designation. - The Spine Road (on-street bike lane) 1.5m wide lane that accommodates cyclists only and requires pavement markings within the roadway, separating cyclist from driver.
+- Multi-use Recreation Path 3.0m wide off-road routes that accomodate cyclists, pedestrians and in-line skaters.
+This is consistent with the City's Class I Pathway (Multi-Use Path) designation. - The Spine Road (on-street bike lane) 1.5m wide lane that accomodates cyclists only and requires pavement markings within the roadway, separating cyclist from driver.
 This is consistent with the City's Class II Pathway designation. - Signed Bike Route Roadways specifically signed to encourage cycle use.
-This corresponds with the City's Class III Pathway (Signed Route) designation. - Green System Trails Trails found within Natural Heritage System areas or introduced natural features such as stormwater management channels and ponds, are typically composed of screenings material.
-Green system trails are typically 3.0m wide, but may be less as appropriate to context, site conditions and use.
+This corresponds with the City's Class III Pathway (Signed Route) designation. - Green System Trails Trails found within Natural Heritage System areas or introduced natural features, such as woodlots, buffers, stormwater management ponds and channels, typically composed of screenings material, but with provisions for asphalt and woodchip trail options, depending on site context and anticipated use.
+Green system trails shall be located no closer than 6.0m from the rear property line.